-- 5. Development Water Demand Projections: A projection of the amount of water (water budget) that a proposed development will likely require at full buildout for proposed development.
-Many communities are now including a specific methodology for determining this projection based on issues in the past with developments underestimating water demand. - 6.
-Water Efficiency, Conservation or Demand Management Practices: While not widely used across Colorado, the state statute gives authority to the local government to include pre-development requirements or incentives for developments to reduce projected water demand through efficiency and conservation practices. - 7.
-Uniform or Specific Area Application: Effective development regulations apply to all new development or define specific zones where water resources are particularly scarce or there are variations that trigger specific requirements (e.g. recharge zones, different water provider service areas, specific hydrological zones, etc.) - 8.
+- 7. Uniform or Specific Area Application: Effective development regulations apply to all new development or define specific zones where water resources are particularly scarce or there are variations that trigger specific requirements (e.g. recharge zones, different water provider service areas, specific hydrological zones, etc.) - 8.
 Maps: Maps of geographic locations or zones where different adequacy requirements or review processes apply. - 9.
 Defined Review Processes: Specificity on what is required for the review and when in the process as well as who conducts the reviews.
-For individual wells, review by the DWR should occur to verify the permit as well as comment on water supply adequacy prior to final plat.

-- 10. Engineering Standards for Water Distribution System: Except for individual wells, the engineering requirements for a water system connection or distribution system clearly articulated in development regulations or reference to specific guidelines. - 11.
+For individual wells, review by the Colorado Division of Water Resources (DWR) should occur to verify the permit as well as comment on water supply adequacy prior to final plat. - 10.
+Engineering Standards for Water Distribution System: Except for individual wells, the engineering requirements for a water system connection or distribution system clearly articulated in development regulations or reference to specific guidelines. - 11.
 Requirement, where necessary, for augmentation: Augmentation requirements differ across the State, but generally is either a requirement for an augmentation plan or purchase of a certificate from an approved supplier.